aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/3-service-connect-from-cluster2-to-cluster1/index.en.md

 ---
-title : "Use case 6: Service Connectivity from Cluster2 to Cluster1"
+title: "Use case 6: Service Connectivity from Cluster2 to Cluster1"
-weight : 11
+weight: 11
 ---

 In this section, we will test service connectivity from `app5` in second EKS Cluster to `app1` in the first EKS Cluster.

 ![](/static/images/6-network-security/2-vpc-lattice-service-access/lattice-usecase6.png)

 - We redeploy app1 with Authentication and a custom domain name over HTTPS.
 - The Gateway API Controller will create a DNSEndpoint object based on the desired domain name.
 - We integrate External-DNS to create DNS records from the HTTPRoute object.
 - AWS Cloud Map handles TLS termination for our custom domain name, leveraging the Certificate attached to the app-service-gw Gateway.
 - We configure app5 with Pod Identity, granting it an appropriate IAM role for signing requests using SigV4.
 - We associate our Route53 private domain name with the VPC of cluster2, enabling name resolution.
 - We create a Kyverno ClusterPolicy to inject the Envoy Proxy sidecar into app5 for SigV4 signing.